October 19, 2024

 The remains of 150 victims of this tragic maritime disaster lie in Halifax.
 The White Star Line chartered three ships from Halifax and one from St. John’s to search for the victims.
 The bodies were interned in identical graves, with identical head stones and were numbered as they were not able to be identified.
 328 bodies were recovered and many were buried at sea.
 The remaining were brought to Halifax for burial.
 Some, such as John Jacob Astor, were claimed by their families and taken to their homes for burials.

-Over the years, bodies have been identified through DNA and the families have
+Over the years, bodies have been identified through DNA (?) and the families have erected the more elaborate head stones.

 And the often visited J. Dawson who was NOT the Jack Dawson of the movie Titanic but that doesn’t stop people from thinking otherwise.